-Students who are unsuccessful in attaining the required score/proficiency level/predicted probability on the standardized exam within the allotted attempt(s) will automatically be assigned a final letter grade of "D" for the course, regardless of their current course performance (unless their current performance is commensurate with a letter grade of "F," in which case the appropriate grade will be awarded).
-This will constitute a nursing course failure.
-Grades received on these standardized examinations are \underline{not} appealable, and no more than two (2) attempts on a course's proctored assessment will be permitted under any circumstances.
+As noted previously, students will be granted a maximum of two (2) attempts to achieve the minimum individual score required to achieve this predicted probability, and students must pass this standardized exam in order to pass the course and become eligible for graduation from the associate nursing program.
+Students who do not attain the 90% predicted probability benchmark within no more than two (2) attempts will automatically receive a letter grade of "D" for NURS 2115: Adult Health III, regardless of their current course performance (unless their current performance is commensurate with a letter grade of "F," in which case the appropriate grade will be awarded), and must repeat the course.
+If this would constitute a second nursing course failure, please refer to the "Readmission Policy for Graduating ASN Students" within this handbook for information regarding the possibility of continued program progression.
+Grades received on these standardized examinations are not appealable, and no more than two (2) attempts on a course's proctored assessment will be permitted under any circumstances.